j5t3313/drivesense-ai/README.md

 **Prerequisites:**
 - Python 3.10 or higher
-- Toyota GR Cup Series telemetry dataset (provided to judges)
+- Toyota GR Cup Series telemetry datasets for Barber and Indianapolis (too large to include in repo)

 ### Setup Instructions